Rocketgraphai/rocketgraph/doc/Site-Local-LLM.md

 This guide provides instructions for system administrators to configure site-local Large Language Models (LLMs) for your application.
 The two categories of information you will need for each LLM are API details and any authentication that may be required for each user.

-## How the Rocketgraph Mission-Control calls an LLM
+## How Rocketgraph Mission Control calls an LLM

-There is a Python dictionary called `LLM_CONFIG` that is used by the Rocketgraph Mission-Control (MC) to produce the choices available for the LLM selection box.
+There is a Python dictionary called `LLM_CONFIG` that is used by Rocketgraph Mission Control (MC) to produce the choices available for the LLM selection box.
 Each dictionary entry contains:

   - **key**:  used as the display name of the LLM throughout the MC.